Weston-super-Mare: Landmarks

-The First World War memorial in Grove Park, containing a sculpture by Alfred Drury, was unveiled in 1922, with additions by Walter Cave for the Second World War.
-It contains the names of 402 men from the area who fell in the First World War.
+The War Memorial in Grove Park, containing a sculpture by Alfred Drury, was unveiled in 1922, It contains the names of 402 men from the area who fell in the First World War with additions by Walter Cave for the Second World War.
 It consists of a winged allegorical figure of Victory holding an olive branch, which stands on an octagonal column.
 The memorial is a grade II listed building.